|

 is very broad and covers many things.
 It covers both internal

 resources and external resources.
-Internal resources include
+Internal resources

 your organization’s information, technology, knowledge base,